 A Way of Thinking About Your Tasks

-Q1
+| Q1

-Important and urgent
+Important and urgent |

 Q2

-Important but not urgent
+Important but not urgent |

-Q3
+| Q3

-Urgent but not important
+Urgent but not important |

 Q4

-Neither urgent nor important
+Neither urgent nor important |

 These well known classifications derive from the late Stephen R. Covey’s Seven Habits of Highly Effective People: Restoring the Character Ethic (New York: Simon and Schuster, 1990).
 Before he died in July 2012 (of injuries sustained in a bicycling accident, not from overwork!), Covey renamed the four quadrants in his time management grid:

 Q2 (Important but not Urgent) is the quadrant of Extraordinary Results.
 You want to take care of these commitments and goals before they become urgent so that you can do your best work.
 Schedule them for your best times of day when your mind is clearest and you are least likely to be distracted.
-(In my life, Q2 is the quadrant of Joy.)
+In my life, Q2 is the quadrant of Joy.

 Examples

-Q1: Write lesson plan for the tutorial session I am leading tomorrow morning
+Q1: Write lesson plan for the tutorial session I am leading tomorrow morning.

-Q2: Take notes on Smith’s book for seminar paper due at the end of term
+Q2: Take notes on Smith’s book for seminar paper due at the end of term.

 Q3: Answer colleague’s request for advice.
 Write long email to a student providing information that they could have found with a bit of prompting.
-Renew parking pass.

 Tips

-Spend most of your time in Q2.
-Effective workers complete important tasks before they become urgent.
-They complete important tasks before they complete unimportant tasks.
-If an important task becomes urgent (if a deadline looms and the project has taken longer to complete than anticipated), they do not allow urgent unimportant tasks to get in the way.
-They do not allow themselves to be distracted by unimportant and non-urgent tasks.
-In other words, they put first things first.
+Deal with Q1 tasks right away.
+If an important task becomes urgent (e.g., if a deadline looms and the project has taken longer to complete than anticipated), do not be distracted by unimportant and non-urgent tasks.
+In other words, put first things first.

 Make your Q2 activities achievable.
 If your term goal is to “Apply archival theory to [Primary Source] in my term paper for English 503,” then your Q2 activities will be things like “Take notes on Derrida’s ‘Archive Fever’ and consider how it might help me refine my research question.”
 See also TIP 1 above.